mssngr/pokedex-challenge/README.md

 # Acceptance Criteria:
 Searching
 1. Build out a search box that makes search queries to the API
-2. Implement a fuzzy search resolver in the API
+2. Implement a fuzzy search resolver in the API.
+(You can use a pre-made library to solve this, but please write out a comment in your code defending your decision of which library.)

 Filtering
 1. Build out filter checkboxes or dropdowns or menus that add filter arguments to your pokemonMany query to the API
 2. Implement filtering on the pokemonMany query within the API, handling both types and weaknesses filters

+External Libraries:
+You are welcome to use external libraries to complete the challenge.
+However, please be prepared to defend your decisions and, for each library you add, write a comment in the code explaining your choice.

 ## Use Case Details